 Carrabelle History Museum

-Opened in 2009, local residents have built the collection through donated historical pictures, genealogy, memories, and household and work items.
-Special displays highlight Carrabelle’s First People, Local Heroes, and the Steamship Tarpon, which was key to building Carrabelle in the early 1900s.
-The museum is open Thursdays, Fridays, and Saturdays from 10 a.m. til 5 p.m.
-For more information, please visit www.carrabellehistorymuseum.org.
+Opened in 2009, local residents have built the museum collection by donating historical pictures, genealogy, memories, household, and work items.
+Special displays highlight Carrabelle’s first People, local heroes, and the Steamship Tarpon, which was key to building Carrabelle in the early 1900s.
+The museum is open Thursday through Saturday from 10 a.m. – 5 p.m.
+For more information, please visit www.carrabellehistorymuseum.org

-The Chipley Museum small yet impressive displays and artifacts of agricultural tools from cotton and peanut fields, clothing, and other artifacts.
-It is located on 7th Street.
+The Chipley Museum has small, yet impressive displays featuring such artifacts as agricultural tools from cotton and peanut fields, clothing, and more.
+It is located on 7th Street in downtown Chipley.

 Gadsden Art Center & Museum

 The Gadsden Art Center in Quincy is housed in the original 1910 Bell and Bates Hardware Building.
 Quincy restored the old Leaf Theatre and opened the impressive Gadsden Arts Center & Museum on the courthouse square.
 The Center features local and regional artists, and premieres new and innovative pieces throughout the year in its 2,200 square foot main gallery, community room, children’s gallery, classrooms, and gift shop.
 The basement offers a photo lab and pottery studio.
 Please visit www.gadsdenarts.org for more information.